lucmsilva651/BetterKega/README.md

 > Obviously, some things are broken (like the file history).
 If you know how to fix anything wrong with BetterKega or have a feature suggestion, please help with a issue or a pull request.
 You're always welcome!

 ## How to install
 First, you need to have [ResourceHacker] on your PATH.
 There is a plenty of tutorials on how to do this.
-Put the program on a ``%RESHACKER%`` variable in PATH to make the patcher work.
+Just search for it.

 Now you need to have the emulator itself.
 There is a download link for this emulator on the official website:
 - [Carpe Ludum] (download here, Fusion 3.6x)